DevExpress/devextreme-demos/JSDemos/Demos/Form/Validation/description.md

 Demands that an editor value matches the Email pattern.

 - [AsyncRule](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/AsyncRule/)
-Allows you to specify any conditions to be checked on the server.
-This check is performed last, after all other rules pass validation checks.
-In this demo, this rule checks whether user input is equal to the `test@dx-email.com` string.
+Allows you to add custom server-side validation logic.
+Rules of this type run last, only if all other rules passed.
+In this demo, an AsyncRule checks whether user input matches `test@dx-email.com`.

 To submit form data, do the following: